-B.A.
-Biology Major
+B.A. in Biology, Major

-Our Bachelor of Arts in Biology curriculum is designed to offer you the flexibility to choose from a wide variety of courses offered in biology while also leaving room for a second major or minors.
+At Merrimack College, our Bachelor of Arts in Biology curriculum is designed to offer you the flexibility to choose from a wide variety of courses offered in biology while also leaving room for a second major or minors.

 With less cognate course requirements, you can connect your biology degree to other liberal arts majors.
 You may pursue a minor or second major in fields such as education, business, communications, political science, environmental studies, psychology, history, sociology, philosophy and computer science.

 Did you know that Merrimack also offers a Bachelor of Science in Biology?

 Biology is the core life science program.
 We provide a comprehensive, interdisciplinary education offering courses in cellular and molecular biology, biotechnology, genetics, physiology, organismal biology, animal behavior, plant biology and physiology, ecology and evolution.

 Our curriculum emphasizes experiential learning where you learn by doing.
 Opportunities include: